SuperValu (United States): Acquisitions

 In 1955, SuperValu acquired Joannes Brothers Company of Green Bay, Wisconsin, a wholesale and retail grocer serving Wisconsin and northern Michigan since 1872.
 Joannes Brothers became SuperValu's Green Bay Division, moving from its original downtown Green Bay location to a modern facility in the city's suburbs.

 In 1963, the company acquired the Food Marketing Corporation of Fort Wayne, Indiana, which traced its roots to the early 1800s, as Bursley & Company.
 The acquisition of Food Marketing brought SuperValu into the institutional market.
-George W. McKay, The President of Food Marketing, joined SuperValu as an Executive Vice President and later as president and Chief Executive Officer of SuperValu in 1970.
+George W. McKay, president of Food Marketing, joined SuperValu as an executive vice president and later as president and chief executive officer of SuperValu in 1970.

-In 1971, the discount store chain ShopKo was acquired by SuperValu, Inc., and was spun off in 1991 to form a separate, publicly traded company.
+In 1971, SuperValu acquired the discount store chain ShopKo.
+It was spun off in 1991 to form a separate, publicly traded company.
 SuperValu retained a 46% interest in the new company, which Shopko later purchased in 1997.

-SuperValu founded the clothing store County Seat in 1973 and sold it to Carson Pirie Scott in 1983.
+In 1973, SuperValu founded the clothing store County Seat, and in 1983 sold it to Carson Pirie Scott.

 In 1975, SuperValu acquired Hornbacher's.

 In 1980, the company acquired Minnesota-based Cub Foods, which operated five stores in the Twin Cities area.
-As of 2011, Cub is operating more than 73 stores in Minnesota and Illinois.
+As of 2011, Cub operated more than 73 stores in Minnesota and Illinois.

-In the early 1990s, SuperValu started acquiring several chains such as Scott's Food & Pharmacy in 1991, Wetterau, Inc. and its holdings Shop 'n Save and Save-A-Lot in 1992, and bigg's in 1994.
-Scotts & Biggs have been divested.
-Biggs was sold to Remke Markets and Kroger bought Scotts.
+In the early 1990s, SuperValu started acquiring several chains such as Scott's Food & Pharmacy in 1991, Wetterau, Inc. and its holdings Shop 'n Save and Save-A-Lot in 1992, and Bigg's in 1994.
+Scotts & Biggs were subsequently divested.
+Biggs was sold to Remke Markets and Scotts to Kroger.

 SuperValu acquired Richfood Holdings for $1.5 billion, adding a Mid-Atlantic distribution presence and stores including Farm Fresh Food & Pharmacy, Shoppers Food & Pharmacy, and Metro.

 In 2003, SuperValu acquired the former Midwest operations of Fleming Companies from C&S Wholesale Grocers, including the Sentry Foods and Festival Foods brands.

 On January 23, 2006, SuperValu announced that it, along with CVS Corporation and a collection of investors led by Cerberus Group, agreed to acquire Albertsons, Inc. for $9.7 billion.
 The acquisition was completed on June 2, 2006.

-SuperValu acquired over 2150 stores in the deal including:
+SuperValu acquired over 1100 stores in the deal including: